Settings

 Dallas Mavericks Odds -107

-“He’s definitely got a bull’s-eye on his chest.
-He’s got to be able to guard and understand that we’re there to protect him and help him if he does get beat. … They are putting him in every pick-and-roll and iso.
+“He’s got to be able to guard and understand that we’re there to protect him and help him if he does get beat. … They are putting him in every pick-and-roll and iso.
 He’s got to be able to play the game where he can rest on offense and let others carry the load,” Mavs coach Jason Kidd said of Doncic’s foul-prone defense.

 Doncic has struggled defensively while being mercilessly hunted by the Celtics.
 According to Second Spectrum, the Celtics are blowing by Doncic on 67.7% of their drives against him.
 That is the highest blow-by percentage allowed on drives by a single defender in a playoff series in the past 10 years, with a minimum of 10 drives defended per game.